 Six exams in eight days is not the worst finals schedule, but it was more than enough for me.
 Well-meaning souls kept telling me it was a marathon, not a sprint.
 I don’t run marathons.
 I don’t sprint.
 I prefer to lie on my bed with some drool coming out of my mouth as I read books & watch films.
 That drool is liquid contentment, people.
 Anyway, as this wittering and reliance on GIFs is ably demonstrating, I think my brain has now dribbled out of my ears, possibly never to return.
 And now FINALS ARE OVER (sorry, but I can never say that phrase enough) what is a bibliophile to do?
 Well, I decided to read a book highly recommended by Charl over at Miscrawl, The List by Joanna Bolouri.

-I don’t normally read chick-lit; I don’t have a problem with it (except that I think the phrase chick-lit is condescending, but I don’t know what else to use), it’s just not my cup of tea.
-However, after weeks, nay months, of ploughing through some seriously heavy literature, I wanted something fun and light.
+I don’t normally read light comic novels, they’re generally not my cup of tea.
+However, after weeks, nay months, of ploughing through some seriously heavy literature, I wanted something fun.
 And The List certainly delivered on that, but that’s not why I decided to write about it here.
 The reason was that I think The List offers something unfortunately all-too-rare in fiction: a recogniseably authentic female voice.
 And that voice is sweary:

 “Back to work today, and I had a mountain of emails to go through…Two of the emails were from Alex, who obviously didn’t know I was on holiday, and I deleted them without reading, otherwise I’d be tempted to reply ‘GET IT RIGHT UP YOU FUCKFACE’ in 72pt comic sans.”